-Online Student Conduct and (N)etiquette
+Face to face and online Student Conduct and (N)etiquette

-Communicating appropriately in the online classroom can be challenging.
-In order to minimize this challenge, it is important to remember several points of "internet etiquette" that will smooth communication for both students and instructors:
+Communicating appropriately in both LIVE, face-to-face classrooms and in the online classroom can be challenging.
+In order to minimize this challenge, it is important to remember several points of collegial etiquette as well as "internet etiquette" that will smooth communication for both students and instructors: In the LIVE face-to-face classroom, no phones.
+No profanity.
+Please observe start-and finish times (If you need to come late, leave early, please notify me.)

 - 1. Read first, Write later.
 Read the ENTIRE set of posts/comments on a discussion board before posting your reply, in order to prevent repeating commentary or asking questions that have already been answered. - 2.
 Avoid language that may come across as strong or offensive.
 Language can be easily misinterpreted in written electronic communication.
 Review email and discussion board posts BEFORE submitting.
 Humor and sarcasm may be easily misinterpreted by your reader(s).
 Try to be as matter-of-fact and professional as possible. - 3.
 Follow the language rules of the Internet.
 Do not write using all capital letters, because it will appear as shouting.
-Also, the use of emoticons can be helpful when used to convey nonverbal feelings. 😳 - 4.
+Also, the use of emoticons can be helpful when used to convey nonverbal feelings. © - 4.
 Consider the privacy of others.
 Ask permission prior to giving out a classmate's email address or other information. - 5.
 Keep attachments small.
 If it is necessary to send pictures, change the size to an acceptable 250kb or less (there are several programs you can use to do this such as: Photoshop, Paint, GIMP, and picresize.com). - 6.
 No inappropriate material.
 Do not forward virus warnings, chain letters, jokes, etc. to classmates or instructors.
 The sharing of pornographic material is forbidden.